Megatron: Generation 1

+In the Japanese continuation of the Transformers series, Galvatron remained a central figure as he led the Decepticons in various conflicts.
+Ultimately, he was entombed in ice by Autobot Headmasters.

+The narrative centers on the ongoing struggle between the Autobots and Decepticons, highlighting the transformation of key characters, Megatron's evolution, his alliance with Unicron, and his relentless pursuit of power and dominance.
+The story unfolds across different series and episodes, depicting battles, alliances, and Megatron's relentless determination to achieve his goals, which ultimately lead to his eventual defeat and entombment.

 Other appearances

-Megatron appeared in the short-lived online Universe cartoon, where he plots to steal gasoline in order to produce Energon.
+Megatron appears in the short-lived online Universe cartoon, where he plots to steal gasoline in order to produce Energon.
 Notably, his alternate mode of a jet is exactly the same as that of Cyclonus, and he incorporates several elements from his live-action movie design, such as both arms fusing together to form his fusion cannon.
 Megatron made a cameo in the pilot of the Transformers: Animated series on a historical video being viewed by Optimus Prime.
 This historical video was stock footage from the original animated series.

 Books

 Megatron appeared in the following books: